Royal Navy Police: Over civilians

 The policy context is that contingency work for the end of the EU Transition Period identified that there may be an operational requirement to extend law enforcement powers to Royal Navy Police, which were granted with the caveats that the powers would only be used where police permission was granted, that no law enforcement activity will be undertaken independently and that the arrangements will be reviewed every six months.

 This is one of the only known examples where the armed forces (albeit, a specific branch) have powers of arrest over civilians whilst within the territory of the UK.

 Organisation

-The Royal Navy Police is headed by the provost marshal (naval) (PM(N)), based at HMS Excellent, Portsmouth, who is responsible for the management of the service, and the assurance of professional standards delivered by the RNP in the course of their duties.
+The Royal Navy Police is headed by the Provost Marshal (Navy) (PM(N)), based at HMS Excellent, Portsmouth, who is responsible for the management of the service, and the assurance of professional standards delivered by the RNP in the course of their duties.

-Each RNP Regional Headquarters is led by a Naval Provost Marshal at Lieutenant commander rank.
+Each RNP Regional Command Unit is led by an Officer Commanding at Lieutenant rank.